xwmx/bibliography/README.md

 * [Journalism, Publishing, and Content](#journalism-publishing-and-content)
 * [Miscellaneous](#miscellaneous)

-Additionally, there several books and papers about design, journalism, publishing, content strategy, and copyright.

 Many of the items here are listed on my Readmill profile with shared highlights: https://readmill.com/hi

 Not yet included are a selection of items related to stock options and